Guide for Authors

 Raiwell, R., Canfield, D.E., Berner, R.A.
 (1994)

-• In the figure caption, the figure number should be formatted as “Figure section number.figure number” (example: “Figure 1.1″ followed by the caption).
+• In a caption, as “Figure section number.figure number” (example: “Figure 1.1″ followed by the caption).

-• For naming your figures and tables, please use the following convention: fig+section number.figure number (fig1.1 or tbl1.1).
+• For naming your figures and tables, please use the following convention: Figure section number.figure number e.g. Figure 1.1 or Table 1.1.
+When cited in brackets, please use “(Fig. 1.1)”.

 • For printing, we need high resolution photographs (300 dpi at published size) or line drawings (preferably coloured) at 600 dpi.

-• Pictures that you have used on your web site or for a PowerPoint presentation are unlikely to be adequate for printing purposes. .TIF, .JPEG and .EPS files are acceptable.
-Use embedded fonts.
-Do not send figures embedded in other software.
+• Do not send figures embedded in other software.
 If you plan to use other software, please contact the Editorial Manager.

 Submission of completed manuscript

-If possible send your manuscript to the Geochemical Perspectives Office as an MS-Word attachment to an e-mail or upload it on a Dropbox folder and share the folder with office@eag.eu.com.
-The manuscript must include abstract, acknowledgements, references, figure captions, and keywords, with the pages numbered.
-Upload native artwork, figures and tables, as separate files.
+Send your manuscript to the Geochemical Perspectives office as an MS-Word attachment to an e-mail or upload it in a Dropbox folder and share the folder with mahulshoff@eag.eu.com.
+The manuscript must include abstract, acknowledgements, references, figure captions and keywords, with the pages numbered.
+Upload original artwork, figures and tables, as separate files.
 Save colour in RGB or CYMK form.